mrchristine/db-migration/README.md

   --cluster-name CLUSTER_NAME
                         Cluster name to import the metastore to a specific cluster.
 Cluster will be started.
-  --skip-failed         Skip missing users that do not exist --azure               Run on Azure.
+  --skip-failed         Skip missing users that do not exist when importing
+                        user notebooks
+  --azure               Run on Azure.
 (Default is AWS) --profile PROFILE     Profile to parse the credentials --no-ssl-verification